EllenLI2000/EllenLI2000.github.io/about.md

 title: About Me
 permalink: /about/
 ---
 I am a PhD student at TU/e in the Department of Industrial Design, under the supervision of [Dr. Daniel Tetteroo](https://danieltetteroo.nl/) and [Dr. Maarten Houben](https://maartenhouben.be/).
 From September 2023 to January 2025, I worked as a research assistant at the [**BiWell Lab**](https://yuhanlolo.github.io/me/lab.html), City University of Hong Kong, and was supervised by [Dr. Yuhan Luo](https://yuhanlolo.github.io/me/).
-My research interests focus on personalized healthcare technology, persuasive technology, conversational Agents, and personal informatics.
+My research interests focus on personalized healthcare technology, persuasive technology, conversational agents, and personal informatics.

 [Please find my CV here.](img/Resume-0312.pdf)